fxdgm/fxdgm/README.md

 ### Testing

-Use pytest with
+For testing clone the repository, install pytest and run the tests with

 ```
+pip install pytest==8.3.3
 python -m pytest
 ```

-to verify that everything was installed correctly.

 ## Usage

+Find the pacakge source code in "src".
+This implements the nonlinear electrolyte model.

-Find the visualizations from the thesis and some extra calculations in the "examples" folder.
+Furthermore, some phsyical examples are provided in the "examples" folder.
 In the subfolder "ReproducableCode" is the code, to execute the calculations with some first visualizations.
 The subfolder "Data" stores the data for all the simulations in a *.npz file, which can be read with numpy `np.load(file.npz)`.
-"Visualizations" creates the necessary figures from the thesis and stores them in *.svg format in "Figures".
+"Visualizations" creates the necessary figures from the thesis and stores them either in *.svg or *.pdf format in "Figures".

-In "src" there are the generic FEniCSx implementations, that were used to calculate the examples.

 ## Contact